pandas-dev/pandas/doc/source/timeseries.rst

 Note that some offsets (such as ``BQuarterEnd``) do not have a vectorized implementation.
-They can still be used but may calculate significantly slower and will raise a ``PerformanceWarning``
+They can still be used but may calculate significantly slower and will show a ``PerformanceWarning``

 .. ipython:: python
    :okwarning: